Electronic gear-shifting system: Wireless shifting

 A wireless system was announced by Tiso in 2012, but this did not achieve widespread use.

 In August 2015 SRAM Corporation announced its wireless shifting system, eTap.
 The system had been extensively developed and secretly tested over several years from initial design to a stage win in the 2015 Tour de France.
 The front and rear derailleurs use direct-mount batteries and communicate wirelessly with the shifters through a proprietary wireless protocol developed by SRAM called, Airea (pronounced: area).
 A set of small satellite shifter buttons, called Blips, can be connected to the shift levers or aero shift module (BlipBox) and placed anywhere along the handlebars as part of the system.
 A maximum of four Blips can be used per bike.
 The company also took the opportunity to introduce a new shifting convention with this system.
 The right lever shifts the rear derailleur outboard, the left lever shifts the rear derailleur inboard, and pressing both levers together shifts the front derailleur.
 SRAM made the groupset available for purchase on complete bikes and as aftermarket components sold through dealers from Spring 2016.
 Eventually, extension of the system is expected to the company's lower group sets, such as SRAM Force.
 In May 2016 the company announced a hydraulic disc brake version of its wireless road group called SRAM RED eTap HRD.
 The new brakes make use of a hydraulic lever design with both lever reach adjustment and lever contact point adjustment, a first for road disc brakes.

-At Eurobike 2015, held in Friedrichshafen, Germany, the FSA company displayed their working prototype of a wireless gear shifting system.
-The system was trialled at the 2016 Tour de France in stage 17, and at Eurobike 2016 the final form of the WE (Wireless Electron) groupset (which includes wireless shifting) was displayed.
-FSA plans to make this available from May 2017.